 We design, manufacture, market and sell high performance, commercial grade, LED replacement light bulbs and LED-based signage, channel letter and contour lighting products.
-These products are sold under the ArrayTM Lighting and Lumificient brand names.
-With 33 issued patents and 34 combined U.S. and foreign patent applications pending related to our Array Lighting and Lumificient product offerings, our products incorporate many proprietary and innovative features.
-Our patent pending Selective Heat Sink (SHS) technology and patented designs provide the market with opportunities for significant savings in energy and maintenance costs without compromising the environment.
-We generate revenue by selling products for use in the commercial, hospitality, entertainment, institutional, retail and sign markets.
-We serve these markets through our Array Lighting division and through our subsidiary, Lumificient.
-Each division markets and distributes products globally through multiple networks of independent sales representatives and distributors.
+These products are sold under the Array® Lighting and Lumificient brand names.
+With 37 issued patents and 30 combined U.S. and foreign patent applications pending related to our Array Lighting and Lumificient product offerings, our products incorporate many proprietary and innovative features.
+Our patented Selective Heat Sink (SHS) technology and patented designs provide the market with opportunities for significant savings in energy and maintenance costs without compromising the environment.
+We generate revenue by selling products for use in the commercial, hospitality, institutional, retail and sign markets.
+In 2011, we expanded our target markets to include retailers serving the consumer market.
+We serve these markets through our Array line of LED replacement lamps and through our subsidiary, Lumificient.
+We market and distribute products globally through multiple networks of independent sales representatives and distributors as well as through energy savings companies and national accounts.

 We began shipping our line of Array LED replacement lamps in December 2008 and continued the launch in 2009.
 Since its introduction, sales of our Array LED replacement lamps have grown significantly.
 Revenue from the Array line increased 32% to approximately \$1,808,000 for the year ended December 31, 2010, compared to approximately \$1,366,000 for the year ended December 31, 2009.
 We market our Array products to end-users through our network of independent sales representatives and distributors, as well as to energy savings companies and national accounts.
-In March 2011, we began offering our Array lamps through Lowes.com and announced that they will be offered through approximately 1,100 Lowe's stores beginning in June 2011.
+In March 2011, we began offering our Array lamps through Lowes.com.
+Beginning in June 2011, our Array lamps became available in approximately 1,100 Lowe's stores.

 The initial Array product line included R30, R16, MR16, GU10 and G4 lamps.
 In 2009, we expanded the product line to include a 230 volt/50 megahertz R30 for use in certain international markets and 25° narrow optic versions for the R30 and R16/MR16 lamps.
 In 2010, we upgraded the design of our R30 lamp and introduced a new PAR38 lamp.
-Recently, we introduced the new MR16-HO (High Output) which uses only 6.5 watts to provide over 325 lumens.
+Recently, we introduced the new MR16-HO (High Output) lamp which uses only 6.5 watts to provide over 325 lumens.
 We have successfully certified a number of our Array lamps under the Energy Star program, and expect to continue seeking certification of our Array lamps under the Energy Star program as new products are introduced.
 Four of our Array lamps were among the first lamps to be certified under the Energy Star program which began accepting applications for lamps in September 2010.
-In March, we added our PAR38 lamp to the Energy Star list.
+In March 2011, we added our PAR38 lamp to the Energy Star list.
 We intend to continue making investments to expand the Array product offering and grow our market share.